1950s Little League Baseball – The Second Most Embarrassing Moment in My Life!

 I’ve often been asked by students when I substitute teach, “What were the 50s really like?”
-I usually say, “Watch ‘The Sandlot’ and ‘A Christmas Story.’”
+I usually say, “Watch ‘A Christmas Story’ and the 1950s Little League Baseball movie called ‘The Sandlot.’”
 Although I had different experiences as a kid, those 2 movies are accurate portrayals of the life and times in the Middle West during those years.

 I used to throw the apples in other yards at a great distance.
 Matter of fact, I threw anything I could get hold of including rocks.
 My Dad was so busy traveling through many states that he’d only be home every other weekend, so didn’t have time to play catch with me.
 Eventually, I’d throw tennis balls against our two-car garage door, fielding the rebound.
 Dad was really irritated because he was concerned about damage to the door.

 Through baseball season until I was in high school, I’d daily spend hours throwing 9-inning games for both sides of major league teams.
-In my imagination I was pitching for the Chicago’s Cubs and White Sox against the Yankees, Tigers, Dodgers, Giants, Reds and every other team.
-I carefully followed every team in the newspaper so had all the line-ups memorized.
+In my imagination I was pitching for the Chicago’s Cubs and White Sox against the Yankees, Tigers, Dodgers, Giants, Reds, etc. I carefully followed every team in the newspaper so had all the line-ups memorized.
 Naturally, I didn’t pitch as well for the opponents, so my team would always win.
 In that way I gained very sharp control of my pitches.

 At practices and before games we’d often play “peggy-bounce-up” with one of the coaches using a “fungo” (long skinny) bat to hit fly balls to the outfielders.
 I’d constantly win the games and got “cocky.”
 At age 8 as I was showing off, I misjudged a “fly ball.”
 It struck me in the eye and gave me an outstanding “shiner.”
 It took weeks for my face to recover.